friedev/boost/README.md

 ## License

-boost-py is licensed under the [GNU Affero General Public License](https://www.gnu.org/licenses/agpl-3.0.en.html).
+This Boost implementation is licensed under the [GNU Affero General Public License](https://www.gnu.org/licenses/agpl-3.0.en.html).
+The original implementation was closed source and unlicensed, but this implementation has received written permission from Dr. Garvin to be publicly distributed.

-Among other things, this means that if you want to fork the repo and run your own Discord bot based on boost-py, you need to disclose the source code of the bot.
+Among other things, the AGPL implies that if you want to fork the repo and run your own derivative Discord bot, you need to disclose the source code of your implementation.
 To do this, I recommend adding a command to the bot (similar to the `/boost info` for this bot) that provides a link back to your repository.